HOW THE CENTRAL AUTHORITY WORKS IN COLOMBIA

 Understanding the Authorities concerning the Hague Service Convention in Colombia

-The Ministerio de Relaciones Exteriores or the Ministry of Foreign Affairs (MRE), formally known as the Chancellery ( Cancillería), is a Cabinet position in the Colombian government.
-It is responsible for the country’s diplomatic missions overseas and the formulation of foreign policy related to state affairs.
+The Ministerio de Relaciones Exteriores, or the Ministry of Foreign Affairs (MRE), formally known as the Chancellery ( Cancillería), is a Cabinet position in the Colombian government.
+It is responsible for the country’s diplomatic missions overseas and for formulating foreign policy related to state affairs.
 The Directorate General for Migration, Consular Affairs, and Citizen Service, Ministry of Foreign Relations, is designated under the MRE as the Central Authority in Colombia.
+Click here for a Complete Breakdown of The Hague Service Convention Articles.

 It is also important to consider the supervisory entities in Colombia.
 The Office of the Comptroller General of the Republic and the Office of the Attorney General (Ministerio Público) function as oversight entities.
 Members of the former include the nation’s prosecutor general, public defender, local solicitors and agents, representatives from municipalities, and any other authorities designated by law.
 Human rights, public interest, and official behavior of government employees are all under the purview of the Attorney General’s Office.
 Fiscal management and administration output control are responsibilities of the Office of the Comptroller General.